Cherfez/MaxCap-client/README.md

 # MaxCap.

 A booking app for climbing gyms during the COVID-19 period.
+This app will help manage the max capacity problem climbing gyms may face during the current regulations.

 This is the client code.

-MaxCap. will let climbers make a booking to a specific gym.
-The gym can set different timeslots for each day.
-Per timeslot there can be a maximum capacity set, so that the amount of climbers per session is in line with the set regulations during the COVID-19 period.
-When a climber has booked a session they will recieve an email with the confirmation.
-The made bookings can be re-visited on the profile of the logged in user.
-Here is it also possible to delete a specific timeslot.

-END PRODUCT OR CURRENTLY?!
+For the server code, see [https://github.com/Cherfez/maxcap-server](https://github.com/Cherfez/maxcap-server)

 ## Getting Started